 Download the 2017 VACI Report for Korea here.

-Korea slaughters around 17.1 land-based animals per person / year, which is substantially higher than the global average of 9.7.
-The country’s dependency on farm animals is lower than the global average, with around 3.6 farm animals per person (compared with a global average of around 4).
-Factory farming is widespread and growing, particularly in pig meat production.
+Korea slaughters around 20.5 land-based animals per person per year, compared to a global average of 10.1.
+However, the country’s dependence on farmed animals is marginally lower than the global average, with around 3.8 farmed animals per person versus a global average of around 4.1.
+Factory farming is widespread and growing, particularly with pigs.

-The Korean diet contains an average proportion of animal products, with around 35.6% of the average person’s diet being made up of land-based animal protein (compared with a global average of 35.2%).
-This equates to each person consuming around 28.7g of land-based animal protein per day (compared with a global average of 26.7g).
+The Korean diet contains an average proportion of animal products, with around 38.2% of the average person’s diet being made up of land-based animal protein, compared with a global average of 35.2%.
+This is the lowest of all the high-income countries surveyed.
+Each person consumes around 30.9g of land-based animal protein per day versus a global average of 27.2g.